vyskoczilova/woocommerce-payforpayment/README.md

 Features
 --------
+- 100% compatible with WPML (use WPML String translate module)
 - Fixed charge and/or a percentage of cart total
 - Possibility to disable for free/zero shipping
 - Translation ready